Teein/Html/README.md

 There is more to discover in oru example:

-* Mammalia-Temapltes are minified by default, we use the `beautify`-function to have a nicer identiation.
+* CommonCrane-Temapltes are minified by default, we use the `beautify`-function to have a nicer identiation.
 * We use the show-Function to print

 ### if then else

-Unlike other templating-engines mammalia/html does not introduce special syntax for conditional branches or loops.
+Unlike other templating-engines CommonCrane/html does not introduce special syntax for conditional branches or loops.
 Instead, we use PHPs built-in language features for these kind of things.
-However, the functional interface of mammalia/html wants *expressions* not *statements*.
+However, the functional interface of CommonCrane/html wants *expressions* not *statements*.
 For example PHPs `if () {} else {}`-construct is a statement, but the ternary-operator `$cond ? $foo : $bar` is an expression (if you don't like the flaky syntax of the ternary operator, you can always define your own view-helpers).

 ```php
 <?php